gresrun/jesque/README.md

 ## How do I use it?

+Jesque requires Java 7+.
 Download the latest source at:

 	https://github.com/gresrun/jesque
 Or, to use it in your Maven project, add it as a dependency: